DominikDziedzic/PilotStudyPartitioning/README.md

 # 1 0        condition     2    39  0.292 0.748   ""      0.015
 # 2 1        condition     2    39 10.4   0.00024 "*"     0.348
 ```
-The simple main effect of condition is significant for training group 1 (p < 0.001).
-Let's now perform multiple pairwise comparisons between the conditions groups by training.
+The simple main effect of `condition` is significant for `training` group 1 (p < 0.001).
+Let's now perform multiple pairwise comparisons between the `condition` groups by `training`.

-Compare the score of the different condition levels by training levels:
+Compare the score of the different `condition` levels by `training` levels:
 ``` r
 pwc <- data %>%
   group_by(training) %>%